 Before you find your seats for a Wild game at Xcel Energy Center, take your time checking out the historical displays, trophies and photos, as well as jerseys from every Minnesota high school team, throughout the arena.
 But don’t be late getting to your spot for the game.
 You don’t want to miss yelling “Let’s!
 Play!
 Hockey!” just moments before the opening faceoff.

-Just a few blocks from the X sits 3-year-old TRIA Rink, the practice facility of the Wild and the home rink of the Whitecaps, the only professional women’s hockey team in Minnesota to regularly play games in the state.
+Just outside of Minneapolis sits Richfield Ice Arena, the home rink of the Minnesota Whitecaps of the Premier Hockey Federation, the only professional women’s hockey team in Minnesota to regularly play games in the state.
 The 2019 NWHL champions feature a slew of past, present and future national and Olympic team members, battling for women’s pro hockey supremacy in front of capacity crowds.

 3. Take in a night of Da Beauty League

 Hockey fans in Minnesota really are spoiled.
 Where else can you spend $10 to watch three games in a night between teams filled with current and future NHL stars?
 In the State of Hockey, you simply head to Edina’s Braemar Arena on Monday and Wednesday nights in July and August to watch the spectacle that is Da Beauty League.
 Serving as a training ground for players as they prepare for their upcoming pro and college seasons, Da Beauty League games are fast paced with tons of goals.
 But the action doesn’t stop on the ice.
 Before and after each game, fans line up outside the arena to catch a glimpse, autograph or selfie with one of the many NHL beauties that dot the rosters.